swapnilk30/JavaDeveloperNotes2024/README.md

 ```
 ## Serialization
 ```
+- What is transient in serialization ?
+- Can we serialize static variables ?
 - What happens if your Serializable class contains a member which is not serializable?
 How do you fix it ? https://www.youtube.com/shorts/IpwvQlyyEDY